18F/18f.gsa.gov/content/pages/contact/speaker-bureau.md

 - Stakeholder management
 - Government acquisition

 Formats including conference talks, workshops, and small group events.
+Contact our outreach team at [18F@gsa.gov](mailto:18f@gsa.gov) to have 18F speak at your event.